unm-digital-futures/digital-history-review/docs/essays/de-anza-motor-lodge.md

 text="The Secret Art of Route 66"
 %}
 ## History
 In 1939, C.G.
 Wallace and S.D.
 Hambaugh took advantage of the automobile boom and built a motor lodge along busy Route 66 in Albuquerque, New Mexico.
 The motor lodge served as a cozy place for travellers to stay while driving through Albuquerque and also as an exhibit for Zuni art.
-Wallace developed a relationship with the Zuni Tribe through years of working on their reservation.
-The De Anza Motor Lodge became a trading post that exposed travllers to indigenous art from New Mexico.
+Wallace developed a relationship with the Zuni Tribe through years of working on their reservation and soon became a trading post that exposed travllers to indigenous art from New Mexico.
   {% include figure.html
   class="img-left"
   width="40%"